Frequently Asked Questions

 An ETF combines the pooled investment feature of a mutual fund (which can be bought or sold at the end of each trading day for its net asset value) with the tradability feature of a closed-end fund (which trades throughout the trading day at prices that may be more or less than its net asset value).

-Nearly all ETFs are index funds (only a few are actively managed), and their fees are typically quite low.
+Most ETFs are index funds (only a minority are actively managed), and their fees are typically quite low.

 ETNs are like ETFs in many respects.
 Both typically provide returns based upon an index, trade on stock exchanges and tend to have low fees.
 However, unlike ETFs, ETNs are debt securities issued by an underwriting bank and are backed by the credit of the issuing bank.
 And unlike ETFs, ETNs do not own the actual portfolio of securities in the index.

 Typically, ETNs are based upon indexes of securities that are illiquid and expensive to trade; strategies that have high turnover and/or high taxes (e.g., futures); or are tied to indexes in countries that restrict foreign ownership.
-If held longer than one year, any gains on sale may be considered long-term gains for tax purposes, giving ETNs an important potential tax advantage over ETFs.
+If held longer than one year, any gains on sale may be considered long-term gains for tax purposes, giving ETNs an important potential tax advantage.

 Like open-end mutual funds, CEFs offer investors a convenient way of owning a portfolio of securities, except the shares are traded on stock exchanges during the trading day rather than traded directly with the fund company at the end of the day.